alekssadowski95/nanoPLM/README.md

 Users of PLM software typically include engineers, designers, project managers, and production planners.
 In practice, these professionals utilize PLM systems to:

 ### Centralize Data Management
-Store and manage all product-related data in a single repository, ensuring consistency and easy access.
+PLM software plays a crucial role in modern product development by centralizing data management, facilitating collaboration, controlling revisions, ensuring compliance, and optimizing workflows.
+By storing all product-related data in a single repository, it eliminates data silos and ensures consistency across teams.
+Product managers and engineers benefit the most from this feature, as they rely on accurate, real-time information to make design and production decisions efficiently.
+Having a single source of truth reduces errors, streamlines communication, and allows teams to work with confidence, knowing they are accessing the most up-to-date information.

 ### Facilitate Collaboration
-Enable seamless communication and collaboration among different departments, suppliers, and partners.
+Collaboration is another key advantage of PLM software, as it enables seamless communication between different departments, suppliers, and partners.
+Research and development teams, procurement specialists, and supply chain managers rely on this connectivity to align their efforts in product design, sourcing, and production.
+By providing a centralized platform for sharing data and feedback, PLM ensures that teams work together without miscommunication or delays.
+This fosters innovation and prevents costly mistakes that arise from working in isolated systems.

 ### Control Revisions
-Track changes and maintain version control of design documents and specifications.
+With product designs and specifications constantly evolving, maintaining control over revisions is essential.
+Engineers, designers, and quality assurance teams depend on PLM software to track changes and enforce version control, ensuring that everyone is working with the most recent updates.
+This prevents the confusion that can come from outdated documents and unauthorized modifications.
+By keeping a detailed history of design changes, teams can trace back previous versions if needed and maintain the integrity of their products throughout the development process.

 ### Ensure Compliance
-Manage compliance with industry standards and regulatory requirements by maintaining proper documentation and audit trails.
+Compliance with industry regulations is another critical aspect of product lifecycle management.
+Companies must adhere to strict standards such as ISO, FDA, and automotive regulations to ensure product safety and legality.
+Compliance officers, regulatory specialists, and quality managers rely on PLM software to maintain proper documentation, track necessary changes, and create audit trails.
+This not only helps organizations pass regulatory inspections with ease but also minimizes risks associated with non-compliance, avoiding potential legal and financial consequences.

 ### Optimize Workflows
-Automate and manage workflows to improve efficiency and reduce time-to-market.
+Efficiency in product development is further enhanced by optimizing workflows.
+Project managers and operations teams benefit from the automation of key processes such as approvals, change requests, and document routing.
+Standardized workflows eliminate bottlenecks, reduce unnecessary manual work, and ensure that tasks are completed in a timely manner.
+By streamlining these processes, companies can accelerate their time-to-market, reduce costs, and improve overall productivity.

+With these benefits combined, PLM software becomes an invaluable tool for organizations looking to improve collaboration, maintain compliance, and drive efficiency in product development.
+It ensures that teams work cohesively, data remains accurate and accessible, and workflows operate smoothly, ultimately leading to better products and a more competitive market position.

 ## Challenges in Traditional PLM Systems